ReSurfEMG/ReSurfEMG/README.md

   Make sure to enter your newly created environment.

-Option B: In theory if you want to work, but never develop (i.e. add code), as a conda user with the stable (released) version create an empty environment, and install
+Option C: In theory if you want to work, but never develop (i.e. add code), as a conda user with the stable (released) version create an empty environment, and install
    there: